Programs & Signature Events

 LUNAR NEW YEAR

-We celebrate Lunar New Year on the first or second Saturday of February.
-This program includes a display of historic Chinatown artifacts from our collections, Chinese music and dance demonstrations, hands-on activity to make Chinese noise makers, and a Lion Dance parade up Carson Street to the Children’s Museum of Northern Nevada.
-This program is free to the public and takes place in our Dema Guinn Concourse.
+We celebrate Lunar New Year on the first Saturday of the Chinese New Year.
+This program includes Chinese music and dance demonstrations, hands-on new year-themed craft activities, and a Lion Dance parade up Carson Street to the Children’s Museum of Northern Nevada.
+This program is free to the public in our Dema Guinn Concourse.

 DIA DE LOS MUERTOS